farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 // Hoisting: let gotcha
 ```

 In above code, if the `teacher` on line 5 did not host, then line 4 should print out `"Kyle"`.
-Because there is no `teacher` as of line 4 and it should go to the outer scope and find the `variable` from line 1.
+Because there is no `teacher` as of line 4 and it should go to the outer scosdfsdfpe and find the `variable` from line 1.
 But this code still throws a `TDZ error`, and the reason is because **`let` and `const` still hoist**.

 **There is a difference between how `var` and `let` or `const` hoist:**